l0n3m4n/SearchToolkit/README.md

 <td><img src="assets/discovery/"></td>
 <td><b>spoofcheck</b></td>
 <td><a href="https://github.com/BishopFox/spoofcheck">GitHub</a></td>
-<td>(web) - A program that checks if a domain can be spoofed from.
+<td>(web): A program that checks if a domain can be spoofed from.
 The program checks SPF and DMARC records for weak configurations that allow spoofing.</td>
 </tr>